Highlights from WiCS+E March Event: Building Inclusive Computational Skills

 Why This Conversation Matters

-We began by revisiting a persistent issue: women remain underrepresented in technical and computational roles, including coding and modeling in cognitive science.
-Importantly, performance differences do not explain this gap.
+We began by revisiting a persistent issue: women remain underrepresented in technical and computational roles, including coding and modeling in cognitive science, even though performance differences do not explain this gap.

-Research instead highlights factors such as confidence, self-efficacy, stereotypes, and the learning environment.
-Supportive teaching and mentorship have measurable effects on participation and persistence.
+Instead, research points to factors such as confidence, self-efficacy, stereotypes, and the learning environment.
+Supportive teaching and mentorship can make a measurable difference in participation and persistence.

 This is precisely why this event was organised: to discuss how education, community, and open practices can help close the gender gap and build more inclusive computational spaces.